foopgp/foopgp-hugowebsite/content/english/about/join.md

 image: "images/logos/logo-foopgp-token-0.png"
 ---

-The best way to support [the project](/about/white-book/) is to invest in the form of membership fees.
+The best way to support [the project](/about/white-book/) is to invest in the form of subscriptions.

-These membership fees allow you to obtain your first FOOPGP tokens and finance the association's work to enable [the transition from a monetary, economic, and political system that is destroying our lives and our planet, to a new system more respectful of all living things](/about/white-book/)
+These subscriptions, at a price of your choosing, allow you to obtain your first FOOPGP tokens and finance the association's work to enable [the transition from a monetary, economic, and political system that is destroying our lives and our planet, to a new system more respectful of all living things](/about/white-book/)

 Foopgp tokens, also known as *djis* (**Ɉ**), are comparable to shares: they are freely exchangeable between members of the association and, when we have to make decisions that do not reach consensus, we vote with a number of votes depending on the amount of djis in our nominative wallets.